Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/cursor.md

 - `#!dae var int Cursor_Right`
     Variable that always contains the KeyState of the right mouse button.
 - `#!dae var int Cursor_Event`
-    An event handler that can send information about the cursor.
+    An event handler that can send information about the mouse cursor.
 It can be used with all functions of the [EventHandler](../tools/event_handler.md) package.
 - `#!dae var int Cursor_NoEngine`
     Variable that can prevent the engine from working.
 If is set to `TRUE` the engine no longer reacts to mouse movements.